Grading System and Academic Records

-The Office of Student Affairs (OSA) will review the documents to determine whether the appeal falls within the parameters established above and that it includes appropriate supporting materials.
-The OSA may contact the student, instructor, or adviser for additional materials or clarifications.
+The Office of Student Affairs (OSA) will review the documents to determine whether the appeal falls within the parameters established above and whether it includes appropriate supporting materials.
+The OSA may contact the student, instructor, or advisor for additional materials or clarifications.

 If the OSA is not satisfied that the appropriate conditions have been met, it will send a letter informing the student of this finding and will notify the Vice Dean of Academic Affairs of this action.
 A decision by the OSA to reject an appeal on this basis may not be appealed.

 If the OSA is satisfied that the appropriate conditions have been met, it shall forward the grade appeal form and supporting materials to the Vice Dean of Academic Affairs (or designee), who will appoint a faculty hearing committee to review the case.
 The hearing committee must consist of at least three faculty members drawn from the Student Affairs Committee, plus a representative from the OSA.
 Following review of the body of evidence, the committee will render a decision within thirty (30) days of receiving the appeal.
 The OSA will submit a written letter outlining the hearing committee’s decision to the Vice Dean of Academic Affairs (or designee).